 In cooperation with clients, the Section arranges training sessions, workshops and presentations for the Centre’s translators in order to broaden their knowledge of the clients’ highly specialised fields of activity and procedures.
 Similarly, the Section organises presentations to enable clients to further understand the Centre’s role and services.

 The Section is also in charge of internal and external communications.
-It disseminates information and news via the Centre’s intranet, website and Client Portal.
-The Section prepares and coordinates targeted publications, such as the annual activity report and the Highlights of the Year report, and a number of brochures and newsletters.
+It disseminates information and news via the Centre’s intranet, website, social media channels and Client Portal.
+The Section prepares and coordinates targeted publications, such as the Highlights of the Year report, and a number of brochures and newsletters.
 It also runs various events to promote multilingualism.

 Translators are offered training throughout their professional life at the Centre, both in terms of language learning (developing existing language skills and acquiring new languages) and client‑specific activities.